SumoLogic/sumologic-documentation/docs/send-data/installed-collectors/collector-installation-reference/user-properties.md

 ---
 id: user-properties
 title: user.properties
+description: The user.properties file is used to pass Collector parameters for some installation methods.
 ---

 For collector versions 19.137 and later, the `user.properties` file lets you pass configuration parameters during the installation of a new unregistered Collector.
 Once the collector is registered, to see if a parameter can be changed with a collector restart, check the "Can be changed after installation?**"** column of the table in [user.properties parameters](#userproperties) below.
 When using the shell script (command line) installer, you must pass configuration parameters via command-line arguments or a varfile, and the installer will create a `user.properties` file during installation (see [Parameters for the Command Line Installer](parameters-command-line-installer.md) for more information).